popey/popey.com-blog/content/post/2023/08/silly-brain.md

 ## Step 13: Create the blog post

-I could be deliciously "meta" here and add recurive steps one through twelve of writing a blog post, but I think that's needlessly painful.
+I could be deliciously "meta" here and add recursive steps one through twelve of writing a blog post, but I think that's needlessly painful.

 I just used Sublime Text and Hugo as I usually do.